jianhuizhai/LAMMPS/README.md

                The description file is in each folder.
 * __extract__ : files are used to extract data.
 * __python__ : using python to run LAMMPS.

+mpirun -np 4 lmp_mpi -partition 2x2 -in in.neb_thot